Langrzyk/STOSPA/README.md

 # STOSPA
 Project based on a microcontroller.

+The project is implemented during studies at the Silesian University of Technology as part of the Microprocessor Systems course.